Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

-The first term of the ELBO encourages accurate reconstruction of $u$.
-The second term regularizes the encoder by keeping it close to the latent prior distribution $\rho$.
-The mean of the decoder, $m_\theta$, can be used as a generator.
-This means that after training, samples from the prior $z \sim \rho$ are mapped to the parameter space with $u = m_\theta(z)$.
-This induces a learned prior distribution $\mu_\theta \defeq (m_\theta)\push\rho$ over $u$.
+The first term encourages the decoder to reconstruct $u$ accurately from samples of the latent variable $z$, while the second term regularizes the encoder by keeping $q_\vartheta(\slot \mid u)$ close to the reference distribution~$\rho$.
+After minimizing the ELBO, \eqref{eqn:vae_sample} delivers samples from the trained VAE.

 \paragraph*{Generative adversarial networks} \emph{Generative Adversarial Networks} (GANs) are trained to learn a generator

 that induces a distribution

 given a known latent distribution $\rho\in\sP(\cZ)$.
 This is the same setup as before.
 The point of departure is the training procedure.
 GANs are trained with an adversarial loss, where the adversary is a discriminator